In 2021, our company recorded highest ever revenue and operating profit (EBITA), while operating margin (EBITA margin) was the highest since 2010.

-Operating profit before depreciation and amortisation (EBITDA) decreased by DKK 65 million to DKK 911 million and EBITDA margin is 6.7, which is 0.2 percentage point lower compared to the previous year.
+Operating profit before depreciation and amortisation (EBITDA) increased by DKK 152 million (17%) to DKK 1,063 million and EBITDA margin reached 7.5%, which is 0.8 percentage points higher compared to 2020.

 The restructuring costs are related to re-organisation of our support functions and the close-down or turnaround of low performance operational activities.
 These costs are non-recurring costs, such as costs related to lay-offs and rental costs related to closing of offices.

-Amortisation from goodwill, brand and customer contracts increased by DKK 27 million to DKK 235 million compared to DKK 208 million in 2019 as a consequence of the acquisition of Henning Larsen and Web Structures.
-In 2020, there was no goodwill impairment, which was also the case in 2019.
+Amortisation from goodwill, brand and customer contracts decreased by DKK 15 million to DKK 220 million compared to DKK 235 million in 2020.
+In 2021, there was no goodwill impairment, which was also the case in 2020.

+Tax on profit increased to DKK 154 million (2020: DKK 117 million).
+The effective tax rate was 32.7% (2020: 47.5%).
 The effective tax rate exceeds the statutory country specific tax rates.
-The main explanatory components are nondeductible goodwill amortization and non-deductible M&A costs.
-Net profit decreased to DKK 129 million in 2020 from DKK 172 million in 2019.
+The main explanatory components are non-deductible goodwill amortisation and non-deductible M&A costs.

-Cash flow from operating activities of DKK 1,259 million was significantly higher than the DKK 687 million generated in 2019.
-The increase was mainly due to an improvement in working capital primarily driven by a reduction in receivables, as a result of a very strong focus on cash collection throughout the organisation.
+Cash flow from operating activities of DKK 333 million was lower than the DKK 1,259 million generated in 2020 due to an increase in working capital.
+The working capital has increased compared to 2020 as a result of exceptionally strong cash collection at year-end 2020 and increasing business activity.

-At year-end, Ramboll had a positive net interest-bearing cash position of DKK 511 million compared to a negative net interest-bearing debt of DKK 197 million at the end of 2019.
+At year-end, Ramboll had a positive net interest-bearing cash position of DKK 902 million compared to a positive net interest-bearing cash position of DKK 511 million at the end of 2020.
 Ramboll has a solid financial position with a committed funding facility of DKK 2,500 million expiring in November 2025.

 Markets and expectations

-In 2020, private sector revenue represented 67 per cent of total revenue compared to 65 per cent in 2019, with public sector revenue representing 33 per cent (2019: 35 per cent).
-Environment & Health and Buildings accounted for the larger part of the private revenue with 21 per cent and 19 per cent, respectively, while Transport and Buildings accounted for 12 per cent and 10 per cent of the public revenue.
+In 2021, private sector revenue represented 77% of total revenue compared to 67% in 2020, while public sector revenue represented 23% (2020: 33%).
+Environment & Health and Buildings accounted for the largest parts of private sector revenue, contributing with 22% and 21%, respectively, of total revenue.
+Transport and Buildings public sector revenue accounted for 9% and 5%, respectively, of total revenue.

 Risk management at Ramboll

-Ramboll faces a variety of risks and uncertainties as part of conducting our business activities, and increasingly so during a global pandemic crisis.
+Ramboll faces a variety of risks and uncertainties as part of conducting our business activities, and increasingly so during a global pandemic.

-During 2020, the impact of the global pandemic on our business materialized as a key risk to be managed.
-Ramboll has throughout the year worked intensively to monitor and mitigate the risk, and the continued impact in 2021 has been considered in our planning.
+During 2021, the impact of the global pandemic on our business remained a key risk to be managed.
+Ramboll has throughout the year worked intensively to monitor and mitigate the risk, and the continued impact in 2022 has been considered in our planning.

 Group Executive Board